Henry Ford's Gift To The World

 1929 Hot Rod Roadster

-This has been my 'show car' for many years.
-It graced the cover of Street Rodder Magazine in 1989 and was featured in a Motorbooks International 'coffee table' book called Cruisin'.
-It is powered by an L98 Tuned Port Injected Corvette engine.
+This has been my 'show car' since it was completed in 1989.
+It graced the cover of Street Rodder Magazine then and was featured in a Motorbooks International 'coffee table' book called Cruisin'.
+It is powered by a highly polished L98 Tuned Port Injected Corvette engine.

 Check it out.

 This 1930 Ford Roadster sports an original 'souped up' 4 banger.
 It's a nostalgic flash from the past when the sport of hot rodding was just beginning.
-Eighty years of automotive technology has done nothing to make driving more fun.
+They raced these cars then on the dry lakes of Southern California, and still do.
+Eighty years of automotive technology has done little to make driving more fun.

 Check it out.